yuehaowong/devOpsDemo/README-AWS.md

     - Head over to ECR from the Services menu and `Create a repository`.
 Let's name it `mm` for megamarkets.

     - Note the URI.
 You'll come back for this in your CI/CD setup later.

+1. #### Give your EC2 instances access to ECR

+While IAM access control for users is managed with 'Users' and 'Groups', access control for AWS services is managed via 'Roles'.
+We're going to need to be able to access ECR from our EC2 instance, so let's go over to IAM and authorize!

+   - Select 'Roles' from the side menu
+   - Find and select `aws-elasticbeanstalk-ec2-role`
+   - Attach the `AmazonEC2ContainerRegistryReadOnly` policy to this role.

 ### Part 9 - Environment Variables